harrymkt/nvgt-msgpack/README.md

 ```

 ### Supported Operations
-Value objects support equality comparison (`==`), which compares recursively by value.
+Value objects support equality comparison (`==`), which compares recursively by type, format and value.
+Importantly, this means that due to the type not matching, an integer value will never compare equal to a float value even if they are numerically equal, and likewise a string value will never compare equal to a bin value even if they have the same contents.

 Value objects support implicit and explicit conversion to `bool`, `float`, `double`, `string`, (u)int8/16/32/64, `mp_value@[]`, `mp_map`, and `mp_ext`.
 They also support implicit and explicit casting to `mp_value@[]@`, `mp_map@`, and `mp_ext@`.
 In the case of casting to the wrong type, the cast will simply return null, standard for an invalid cast, rather than the type mismatch exception being thrown.

 In the case of implicit or explicit conversion to string, all but array, map, and ext are supported.
 The others will yield a string representation suitable for their format.
-String and bin will be represented as-is, Floating point types will be stringified from double, integers will be stringified as uint64 or int64 depending on their sign, booleans will be represented by the strings "true" or "false", and nil will be represented by the string "null".
+String and bin will be represented as-is, Floating point types will be stringified from double, integers will be stringified from uint64 or int64 depending on their sign, booleans will be represented by the strings "true" or "false", and nil will be represented by the string "null".
 Attempting to convert an array, map or ext to string will throw the type mismatch exception.

 ## mp_ext
 An mp_ext object is used to represent msgpack extension types, which are a tuple of an 8-bit signed integer (the type code) and a byte string (the data payload).